-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES For the Fiscal Year Ended June 30, 2018

-Net Change in Fund Balances - Governmental Funds \$ (7,714) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Net Change in Fund Balances - Governmental Funds \$ 106,277 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount of depreciation expense (\$69,541) in excess of capital outlays (\$17,203) in the current period.
-(52,338) Long-term debt proceeds are reported as other financing sources in Governmental Funds and as long-term liabilities in the (= -,= = = , Statement of Net Position.
-Inception of Capital Lease (18,248) Principal payments on long-term debt are reported as an expenditure in the Governmental Funds and a reduction to long- term debt in the Statement of Activities.
-32,594 Change in Net Position - Governmental Activities \$ (45,706)
+This is the amount of depreciation expense (\$63,963) in excess of capital outlays (\$33,551) in the current period.
+(30, 412)Principal payments on long-term debt are reported as an expenditure in the Governmental Funds and a reduction to longterm debt in the Statement of Activities.
+28,319 Change in Net Position - Governmental Activities 104,184